-Since dividing into a two-level system, the Vietnam banking system has expanded rapidly.
-Vietnam's credit institutions comprise state-owned commercial banks (SOCBs), joint-stock commercial banks, joint-venture banks, 100% foreign-owned banks, branches of foreign banks, credit cooperatives, finance leasing companies and finance companies.
+stock market as the Vietnam Stock Index increased by 48% compared to the figure of 2016.
+The total market Since dividing into a two-level system, the Vietnam banking capitalization rose 73% year-on-year, at around VND 3,360 system has expanded rapidly.
+Vietnam's credit institutions billion and it accounted for 74.6% of GDP, exceeding the comprise state-owned commercial banks (SOCBs), target for the year 2020. joint-stock commercial banks, joint-venture banks, 100% foreign-owned banks, branches of foreign banks, credit During 2017 and early 2018, the Vietnam stock market cooperatives, finance leasing companies and finance witnessed the strong capital inflows with the IPOs and companies.

-Four SOCBs dominate the domestic banking sector, the Bank for Foreign Trade of Vietnam (Vietcombank), the Vietnam Joint Stock Commercial Bank for Industry and
+equitisation of numerous state-owned enterprises such as Petrolimex, PV Power, Binh Son Refinery.
+Besides, several Four SOCBs dominate the domestic banking sector, the private companies successfully conducted their IPOs in Bank for Foreign Trade of Vietnam (Vietcombank), the 2017, including Vietjet Air and VP-Bank.
+Those deals brought Vietnam Joint Stock Commercial Bank for Industry and